Popmotion/popmotion/packages/popmotion-pose/docs/learn/react/custom-transitions.md

 };
 ```

-**By default**, `transition` will be defined as a `tween`.
+**By default**, if we define a `transition`, it'll be a `tween`.
+This is an animation between two values over a specific duration of time.

 By providing a `type` property, we can select a different animation to use:

-## Available animations
+## Transitions

-Pose ships with five built-in Popmotion animations.
+Pose ships with five types of animation from [Popmotion Pure](/pure).
+Tween, spring, decay, keyframes, and physics.

 ### Tween